 The following year, 2015, Al Mansour spent upgrading his digital studio and improving his workspace in a new artist studio in San Jose, California (for the prior 10 years, Al Mansour worked out of a home studio in Fremont, California).
 The year was spent developing new concepts, reworking existing concepts, and improving his creative process.

 Al Mansour began 2017, returning to Vanderbilt University in a solo exhibition, Beauty for Ashes, Collage and Assemblage by Kamal Al Mansour, as part of Revolutionizing our American Myth . . .
 Justice and Democracy?, the Dr. Martin Luther King Jr. Commemoration at Vanderbilt's Black Cultural Center (BCC).
 Beauty for Ashes opened January 16th and ran until February 24th.
 In February, Al Mansour opened in a group exhibition, Incarceration, at the Orange County Center for Contemporary Art (OCCCA), which ran from February 4th thru March 11th.
 On exhibit was American Profile #3: Prison-Industrial Complex, (see, Works) which was in several exhibitions in 2016.
-Al Mansour's next exhibition is Create/Change at the Hillyer Art Space in Washington, DC.
-This group exhibition opens on August 4th and runs until August 27th.
-On exhibit will be What Did We Do To Be So Black And Blue?! and New World Order No. 3: Human Mined (Privacy Rights Transformed).
+Al Mansour's next exhibition was Create/Change at the Hillyer Art Space in Washington, DC.
+This group exhibition opened on August 4th and ran until August 27th.
+On exhibit was What Did We Do To Be So Black And Blue?! and New World Order No. 3: Human Mined (Privacy Rights Transformed).

 Al Mansour closed out 2019 with three significant exhibitions.
 Al Mansour's Patriot Act, Art.
 II was on exhibit in Exploring Aspects of War In and Through the Visual Arts, at Northern Illinois University Art Museum in DeKalb, IL, and then he showed in The FL3TCH3R Exhibition of Socially & Politically Engaged Art at the Reece Museum at East Tennessee State University (Johnson City, TN) where he won the Award of Merit from juror Sue Coe for Just-us in America.
 He then finished the year with Inventing Souls #3 in REDEMPTION Is there a Moral Economy? at Skye Gallery in Providence, Rhode Island.

-Al Mansour began the new decade with a solo, Art is the Weapon, at the Peninsula Museum of Art in Burglingame, CA from January 22nd through April, when the COVID-19 pandemic closed the exhibition.
+Al Mansour began the new decade with a solo, Art is the Weapon, at the Peninsula Museum of Art in Burlingame, CA from January 22nd through April, when the COVID-19 pandemic closed the exhibition.
 He had 11 pieces on exhibit, incl.
 Enter the Dragon, Patriot Act, Art.
 I and II, Fela, Altered State(s), American Profile #3: Prison-Industrial Complex and other work.

-Al Mansour's early career as the founder and president of AfroLink® Software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface, and engaging interactive content.
+Al Mansour's early career as the founder and president of AfroLink® Software, continues to strongly influence his aesthetic and thematic approach — a rich graphic interface and engaging, interactive content.

 To read the ARTIST STATEMENT